xplusplusai/fo-semantic-mcp/README.md

 AI: *finds workflow examples* "Looking at PurchReqWorkflow implementations..." *analyzes local XML*
 ```

-**🚀 The AI assistant becomes your F&O expert** - no more searching through thousands of files manually!
+**🚀 True AI pair programming for F&O** - your AI partner has instant access to the entire F&O codebase and becomes your expert development companion!

 ## ⚡ Quick Start